 Our close-up encounter with baby Zebras was the best sighting at Etosha.

 Etosha is definitely worth a visit as the landscape is so vast and different from the rest of Namibia.
-But we would recommend that you skip the self drives and rather also book guided tours here (most lodges will offer guided safaris!).
+But we would recommend that you skip the self drives and rather also book guided tours here if your budget allows (most lodges will offer guided safaris!).
 This way you’ll have much higher chances for better wildlife sightings – and also get explanations about the animals & nature.

 We drove around many hours and also waited around waterholes a while for sightings like this.